-ALABAMA LACROSSE CHAMPIONSHIP, ALL-STAR SHOWCASE, AND YOUTH JAMBOREE
+ALABAMA LACROSSE CHAMPIONSHIP & HONOR CUP, ALL-STAR SHOWCASE, METRO TOURNAMENT, AND YOUTH JAMBOREE

-Venues - Alabama Lacrosse Championship, All-Star Showcase and Youth Jamboree venues are determined by response to a Request for Proposal (RFP) submitted to all Community Lacrosse Programs/High School Programs on or about February 15th.
+Venues - Alabama Lacrosse Championship & Honor Cup, All-Star Showcase, and Metro Tournament venues are determined by response to a Request for Proposal (RFP) submitted to all Community Lacrosse Programs/High School Programs on or about February 15th.
 Venues are awarded by the GBYLA Board of Directors based on the responses received.
+Due to the size of the Youth Jamboree and the need for multiple fields, this event will be held at the Hoover Met Complex until such time more venues are added with adequate field space to host the Youth Jamboree.